manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 one side has more volume than the other, then the side with higher volume is rationed pro-rata based on how much its volume exceeds the other side.
-For example, if aggregate demand is 100 and aggregate supply is 90, then every order on the demand side of the market will be matched 90%.
+For example, if aggregate demand is 100 and aggregate supply is 90, then every order on the demand side of the market will be matched by 90%.

 Orders are sorted based on their price, and order ID.
-Order IDs are generated at post time, and is the only part of the matching engine that is time-dependent.
+Order IDs are generated at post time and is the only part of the matching engine that is time-dependent.
 However, the oldest order IDs are matched first so there is no incentive to post an order ahead of someone else’s.